 Questions to Consider: How can your congregation integrate care for creation into the life and work of its ministry teams, committees, and governing council?
 How can your congregation embody care for creation through its building and land use policies and practices?

 - Circles of Awareness and Advocacy

-Resource: Six Ways to Expand Your Circle of Awareness and Advocacy
+Resource Page: Five Ways to Expand Your Circle of Awareness and Advocacy

 Questions to Consider: With particular attention to socioeconomic factors such as race, class, and global inequality, how can your congregation research and inform itself about environmental justice issues at the local, state, national, and/or global levels?
 How can this awareness correspond to congregational advocacy and action?